image3.png

 3. Immediately transition movement into speech with and without therapy tools and/or tactile-kinesthetic techniques.

-Oral Placement Therapy works only on movements needed for speech clarity.Ā OPT facilitates the pre-requisite skills in muscle control to develop dissociation and grading in the muscles of the abdomen, velum, jaw, lips and tongue for clients who cannot approximate the standard speech sounds using the instructions.
-If the client can produce standard speech using adequate placement and duration using only auditory and visual cueing, OPT would not be included in that client’s program plan.
+Oral Placement Therapy works only on movements needed for speech clarity.
+OPT facilitates the pre-requisite skills in muscle control to develop dissociation and grading in the muscles of the abdomen, velum, jaw, lips and tongue for clients who cannot approximate the standard speech sounds using the instructions.

 At Jeevaniyam, the Speech Language Pathologist, focus on OPT along with conventional Speech Therapy.
 The therapy program for each child is tailor-made based on the child’s speech and language requirements.